-2.42.3.
+2.42.4.
 Expression supporting

 The Section 2.42, "Routing Slip" now supports to take the expression parameter as the Section 2.38, "Recipient List" does.
-You can tell the camel the expression that you want to use to get the routing slip.
+You can tell Camel the expression that you want to use to get the routing slip.

-'''

 from("direct:a").routingSlip(header("myHeader")).ignoreInvalidEndpoints();

-'''